B.League: 2016–2026: First decade

+2026–present: Restructuring

+Starting from the 2026–27 season, the B.League will undergo a major structural change.
+The top division, B1, will be renamed to B.League Premier with 26 permanent member teams and no promotion and relegation between it and the lower divisions.
+For competitive balance, a salary cap of 800 million will be implemented, and the highest-paid player on each team will count as 150 million towards the cap even if the player's salary is higher.
+The lower divisions, B2 and B3, will be renamed to B.League One and B.League Next, respectively.

 Season format

-The league consists of two divisions, named B1 and B2.
-For the 2022–23 season, the first division (B1) has 24 teams and the second division (B2) has 14 teams, with a system of promotion and relegation between these two divisions.
-Each of the first two divisions is further divided into two conferences, East and West.
+Starting from the 2026–27 season, the B.League will consist of three divisions.
+The highest division is B.League Premier, composed of 26 teams split into two conferences.
+The second division is B.League One, composed of 25 teams split into five conferences.
+The third division is B.League Next, currently composed of four teams.
+Each league has specific requirements for teams to be licensed to compete in each division.

+The formats for each new division have yet to be unveiled.
+For reference, these were the formats of the two highest divisions in the 2025–26 season:

 First Division (B1)

 In the first division, each team plays a 60-game regular-season schedule that consists of 36 games against teams within their conference (4 games against each team) and 24 games against teams in the other conference (2 games against eight teams and 4 games against the remaining two teams).
 Eight teams qualify for the playoffs, including the top three teams from each conference, and the next two teams with the best records, regardless of their conference, as wild cards.
 The playoffs consist of the quarterfinal, semifinal, and final rounds, with a best-of-three format in each round.
 Each round is played at the team's home court, which finished with the higher winning percentage during the season.